MONSTER HATCHER

 3. Aiming for iteration and refinement as layers of the process is fundamental.

-4. Research is the angular stone to set a clear north in the communication intent of the artistic endeavor.
+4. Research is key to set a clear north in the communication intent of the artistic task.

 6. A sketchbook or journal element is a must-have to document and foster idea generation.